MarthaPapad/OpenGL/README.md

 # OpenGL
-This repository is dedicated to projects from the OpenGL graphics course in the Computational Physics master's program.
+This repository is dedicated to projects from the OpenGL graphics course in the Computational Physics master's program of Aristotle University of Thessaloniki.